hojimat/oldhomepage/articles/_posts/2018-8-1-token-economics.md

 This is exactly what I meant above, when I said that monetary relationships are not always efficient.
 And finally, these people hypocritically encourage openness and decentralization while using proprietary algorithms.

-<div class="highlighted">The right decision is to only decentralize those services that actually support the decentralization.</div>
+> _The right decision is to only decentralize those services that actually support the decentralization._

 Another issue with _token-backed decentralization_ is that historically every decentralization was tightly related to _disruption, hippie philosophy, anarchy_.
 All examples of successful decentralization used to be altruistic and didn't involve monetary goals.
 Decentralized apps (DAPPs) I care for are _BitTorrent, Wikipedia, Linux, GNU Project, OpenStreetMap_ etc.

 Decentralized projects used to be the very definitions of _trust-based systems_, where corporations like _Apple_ would be put to shame by the community for not contributing code back to _BSD_ but still get away with it, and nobody would attempt to financially incentivize them to do so.

-<div class="highlighted">These old days, which most of us still remember, should raise everyone's concerns about the longevity of trustless structures.</div>
+> _These old days, which most of us still remember, should raise everyone's concerns about the longevity of trustless structures._

 There are, however, appropriate use cases for tokens and some developers get this.